-Talk about air gapping appears to be buzzing across our industry thanks to our ever-growing ransomware risks, it's not going anywhere soon.
+The concept of air gapping has been around for decades.
+And thanks to our ever-growing ransomware risks, it's not going anywhere soon.
 That's really no wonder, given that hackers seem to find ways to overcome just about every obstacle IT teams can put in their path.
-Let's take a look at why air gap backups are worth considering.
+Let's take a look at why air-gapped backups are worth considering.

 What Does Air Gapping Mean?

 Although air gapping is your ultimate defense against disaster, it can also be costly in terms of labor.
 When your backup device is completely disconnected from your network, the only way to access it is with direct physical contact.
-That limits your ability to automate backups, and, while there are automated solutions available, any device that is connected from a network could become compromised.
+That limits your ability to automate backups, and even if you choose an automated solution, any device connected to a network could become compromised.
 That means going to the device and physically transferring data is a good choice if it can work within your infrastructure.
 That brings us to virtual air gapping, where software and processes replace physical separation.

 Ultimately, whether you choose to include air-gapped backups in your strategy depends on your unique situation.
-What matters most is that you have a solid backup and recovery plan in place and that you keep it up to date.
-StorageCraft offers solutions for organizations of every size that simplify backup and recovery and ensure your data is always protected.
+What matters most is that you have a solid backup and recovery plan in place and keep it up to date.
+By choosing an Arcserve Technology Partner, you gain access to the expertise and guidance you need to ensure your data is protected, backed up, and always recoverable.

 You May Also Like